 Through the enactment of Public Act 102-0662 on September 15, 2021, three new categories (Public Schools, Community-Driven Community Solar, and Equity Eligible Contractors) were added beyond the Program's existing three categories (Small Distributed Generation, Large Distributed Generation, and Traditional Community Solar).
-CEJA also required that the Adjustable Block Program reopen for project applications for these new categories and capacity within 90 days with minimum block capacity on reopening outlined in statute.
-That reopening date is December 14, 2021.

-Each project application going forward must be allocated to one of these six categories.
-More detail on each of the six categories is outlined below, and can also be found in Section 1-75(c)(1)(K) of the IPA Act, with requirements specific to reopening also found in Section 1-75(c)(1)(G)(iv) of the Act:
+Each project application must be allocated to one of these six categories.
+More detail on each of the six categories is outlined below, and can also be found in Section 1-75(c)(1)(K) of the IPA Act: